New vape regulations start today – what you need to know

 Posted on June 30, 2024 By Colin

 VAPES ARE ONLY LEGALLY AVAILABLE from pharmacies with a doctor's prescription from today, under Mark Butler's prohibitionist Vaping Reforms Act.
-From 1 October 2024, a prescription will only be necessary for nicotine concentrations over 20mg/mL.
+From 1 October 2024, a prescription will only be necessary for nicotine base concentrations over 20mg/mL.

-All vape shops are required to close today.
 Vapes are only permitted for smoking cessation or for the management of nicotine dependence.
 Recreational vaping is banned.

 However, it is expected that most vapers will continue to access supplies from the usual black market sources, such as tobacconists, convenience stores, and via social media.
 Some vapers will go back to smoking